Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 Many other factors can lead to estrangement within families, including:

-- Disapproval of a family member's sexuality or religion
+- Disapproval of sexuality or religion

 As well, many people blame general societal changes for the increase in the number of families experiencing estrangement.
 In a lot of cases, we simply don't need to rely on family members the way we used to.
 That's partly because, in general, we're a lot more mobile than we once were.
 (For example, it's a lot easier to ignore a family member who lives across the country than to ignore a relative who works and lives on the same farm.)